Struggling to live your life with purpose?

 Self-care and awareness will help lead to a sense of purposeful self-worth.

 Be Grateful For Your Job

-Sitting in your office, staring at your computer screen all day while making money for someone else may not seem like your idea of finding your purpose.
+Sitting in your office, staring at your computer screen all day while making money for someone else, may not seem like your idea of finding your purpose.

-You might see all that your job affords you to do and change your attitude to one of gratitude.
+You might see all your job affords you to do and change your attitude to gratitude.

 Vacations, entertainment, clothing, shelter, food, sports, your membership at the gym―you can enjoy the little things in life because of the work you put in every day.

 However, it allows you to take care of yourself and can keep you grounded in self-value.

 So, work hard with a renewed perspective on why you show up every day.

 You never know what compensation may happen when your boss notices your impeccable attitude, timeliness, and work ethic.